patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## compile this sketch
 Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
-The ota updates won't work with other versons. please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
+The ota updates won't work with other versons.
+<br>Please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
 Impossible for me to know why it doesn't compile in your situation.

 ## downloads
 feb 13 2023: 18:00hr There is a recompiled version v9_6a available, See changelog.<br>